 The winter months of November - March are the most popular time to visit Finland, especially around Christmas.
 The countryside is blanketed in snow and the Northern Lights dance across the night sky.
 The summer months of May - July are a good time to visit Helsinki, with pleasant temperatures, though the short nights of the midnight sun are in full force, so remember to pack an eye mask for sleeping!
 There's more detail in our guide on when to visit Finland.

-How big are the groups on your Finland tours?
+How big are the groups on your Finland trips?

 Our small group Finland tours depart with a minimum of 2-4 passengers, and the maximum group size is 30 on most trips, though rises to 38 on our Christmas and New Year tours.

-What sort of accommodation do you use in Finland?
+What sort of accommodation do you use on your Finland trips?